 - The Big Guy: Type 5; in addition to being a refined intellectual, ''he can beat you into the ground and throw you into orbit".

-- Cultured Badass: He is a poet.
+- Cultured Badass: He is a poet, as well as a badass.

 - Expy: Kind of a stretch - fights with Good Old Fisticuffs and historically did end up being absorbed with his fortunes that he made losses for Wu (and to be honest, he was the strategist during Wu's "decline" after Lu Xun's departure, though it's not entirely his fault).
 Now examine his hair; yep, if Zhang He is to Vega/Balrog/Claw, then Ding Feng could very well be Balrog/M. Bison/Boxer.
 However, Ding Feng becomes less of this in 7: Empires, due to changing his weapon to a giant ring blade (he still has Balrog's Tyson-ish haircut, however).